daveio/sharecraft/README.md

 - Look into using Cloudflare Secrets for the config, if only the password.
   - Secrets is pretty new.
-- Generate a boilerplate worker and see what needs to be merged in
-  - `bun x create-cloudflare@latest`
+- Involve `chanfana` in the project if helpful.

 ## Table of Contents